tnychn/torrodle/API.md

 [⬅️ Back to Main](./README.md)

-The API reference for developers to work with **Torrodle** by using it as a library.
+The API reference for developers to work with **torrodle** by using it as a library.

 ## Index